deegree/deegree.github.io/pages/community.md

 ### Developers mailing list

-This is a discussion forum for all issues related to software development, like design, API usage, bug fixes and optimization.
+This is a discussion forum for all issues related to software development, like design, API usage, further development.

   * <a href="https://lists.sourceforge.net/lists/listinfo/deegree-devel">Subscribe</a>
   * <a href="http://sourceforge.net/mailarchive/forum.php?forum_name=deegree-devel">View Archive</a>